 At an altitude of 4600m, altitude sickness can become a real problem.
 In addition to that, the total trek time is 6 hours.
-Though only 6km one way, you will be gaining lots of altitude quickly.
+Though only 6km one way, you will be gaining lots of elevation quickly.

 10. Inca Trail, a Must-Do in Peru

 Allowing only 500 people (only 200 are tourists) a day on the trail, the opportunity to hike the Inca trail is rare.
-Visitors wanting to take the Inca trail will often have to visit months in advance, or maybe up to a year if it is high season.
+Visitors wanting to take the Inca trail will often have to reserve months in advance, or maybe up to a year if it is high season.

 The 4 days of hiking will definitely be some of the toughest hiking you will ever do in your life.
 However, the experience will be unlike any other.
 Hike through the Sacred Valley of Peru using the same paths that the historical Incans built to connect their settlements.
-You will explore Inca ruins after ruins and learn about the history of these ruins.
+You will explore Inca ruins after ruins and learn about the history of these ancient ruins.

 Finally, after 4 days of going back in time and immersing yourself in the history of the Incans, you will arrive at Machu Picchu.
 But you won’t arrive at the entrance of Machu Picchu, you will go through the Sun Gate at Macchu Picchu, a historical place that the Incans used to go through.